mrdandelion6/six.nvim/doc/files.md

-# Config Files
+# config files

-Here is a breakdown of the files in my config and what they are for.
+here is a breakdown of the files in my config and what they are for.

 ```
 lua/